 “The western end of M-6 is an anomaly.
 It’s unusual for pavement to behave like this so it kind of bucks the system because we usually know how roads behave and we can put them into our 5 year program, but when a road behaves like this you’ve gotta push it up because it’s bad and we’re going to take care of it.”
 Richard told 24 Hour News 8 Friday.

 This year’s $9.5 million project on M-6 will include replacing the pavement between Jackson Street near I-196 in Ottawa County and Wilson Avenue in Kent County.

-The work is expected to begin in mid-to late summer.
+The work is expected to begin the first or second week in July.